House

 Sunday, 5/21/23 at 5:25 PM

 Essentialist?
 Mystifying?
 Perhaps.
 I like the drama of essentialism, of mystification, if that’s what writing about “man” and “woman” as separate categories involves.
 But this isn’t all about theory.
 I find that in practice, writing about being a woman, and becoming a woman, for me now seems to involve writing about men.
 I see this currently in the works of Mary Gaitskill, who clearly loves both men and women very much, and on their own terms (as “men” and “women”).
-The way women write about men matters to me a lot, and I want to be able to say something about men too—my public existence as a woman is staked on this, I think—and nothing’s truly private when language gets involved.
-So for the men I know, privately, I want to be able to write, to write about men (not them, but them as men).
-And because I don’t have the kind of pause I need from life when I’m around live men, I write about dead men—Freud, Swinburne, Lawrence, Meredith.
+The way women write about men matters to me a lot, and I want to be able to write something about men too.
+I write about dead men—Freud, Swinburne, Lawrence, Meredith.
+Writing about men doesn’t produce this sense of discomfort that I associate with trying to write about women or being a woman.
+Somehow writing about women desexualizes writing, and maybe this is because writing about women involves some form of identification: identification with specific women, identification with laws around women.

 Tags: psychoanalysis femininity